-What if you could avoid “falling into temptation” on account of forgetfulness?
-May the following suggestions for maintaining your passwords be of some help.
-(You’ll note that none include the old but dangerous habit of using a sticky note on the front of your computer!)
+But what if you could avoid “falling into temptation” on account of forgetfulness?
+May the following suggestions for maintaining and recalling your passwords be of some help.

-After you’ve chosen a strong password (and if you haven’t read our article on this, give it a quick read here), consider using:
+First, be sure to choose a strong password.
+If you haven’t read our article on this, give it a quick read here.
+Then consider using:

 No, we’re not talking about fish oil or Ginkgo Biloba here.
 We’re talking about helpful phrases and associations.
 As mentioned in the above article, you can choose a strong password that works as a memorable phrase, such as I<3ourSav1our&RChurch.
 Let’s face it, that’s far easier to remember than a randomly generated string of characters, and you’ve still met the strong password criteria of using “one lowercase, one uppercase, one number, and one special character.

 In addition, you’ve also made a helpful association – your church – so you’ve actually doubled your chances of remembering.
 Best of all, it’s not an easy password to crack, such as an obvious bible verse (John 3:16), a popular biblical name, or just the name of your church.
 Or, you might consider part of a jingle or an altered song lyric with added characters.
 This may also help since we tend to remember things when they’re set to music – another memory aid.

 We mentioned this in the previous article as well, but it bears repeating.
 A password manager has a lot going for it, helping to maintain your passwords in a secure place.
 Many versions will even generate strong passwords for you – usually a random string.
 The good thing is, you won’t have to remember them – the tool does it for you.